Web Summit 2019: it’s time we move on from “like a local” travel

 For other active folks who travel for surfing, hiking, biking, and other outdoor activities, RipATrip will hopefully replace my “ask a local about hiking in the Azores.”

 In fact, a couple of days after the Web Summit a friend was asking people on Facebook where an acquaintance of him could (safely) go mountain biking on Terceira Island.
 Her inquiries were incredibly specific and, unfortunately, the people who commented on that post came short of providing a perfect answer.

 Last but not least, on this roast of startups for niche travelers, GigGoMe is a one-stop-shop for people who travel for music festivals.
 Let’s say you want to go to one of the popular Azores festivals like TREMOR, but you have no idea how to plan it.
 You’d use a platform like GigGoMe and be done with it: buy festival tickets, book the trip, and book accommodation.
 There.
 Problem solved and more time to see the island.

 (No, Azores events are not part of the GigGoMe platform yet but I’m trying to use a sci-fi technique here.
-Maybe if I write it here now it will happen in a near future.)
+Maybe if I write it here now it will happen in the near future.)